Elhebert/vue-fineuploader/README.md

 ##### Slots

-- `pause`: child elements/components of `<pause-resume-button>`.
+- `pause` - child elements/components of `<pause-resume-button>`.
 Use this for any text of graphics that you would like to display inside the rendered pause button.
 If the component is childless, the button will be rendered with a simple text node of "Pause".
-- `resume`: child elements/components of `<pause-resume-button>`.
+- `resume` - child elements/components of `<pause-resume-button>`.
 Use this for any text of graphics that you would like to display inside the rendered pause button.
 If the component is childless, the button will be rendered with a simple text node of "Resume".

 ##### Properties